-The Best Medical Schools in Canada – 2023
+The Best Medical Schools in Canada – 2025

-If you’re thinking about applying to medical school, you don’t have to limit your choices to just schools in the U.S. Many medical schools in Canada accept international applicants, even if you aren’t a Canadian citizen or permanent resident.
+If you’re thinking about applying to medical school, you don’t have to limit your choices to just schools in the U.S. Some medical schools in Canada accept international applicants, even if you aren’t a Canadian citizen or permanent resident.
 They also have similar application requirements, including the MCAT, personal statements, and letters of recommendation, though their application timelines may differ.
 We’ve put together a comprehensive list of all Canadian medical schools to help you navigate your research process.

-The Best Medical Schools in Canada
+What Are The Best Medical Schools in Canada?

 *Note: the numerical designations are not indicative of quality ranking–the purpose of this list is to give readers an overview of all 17 medical schools in Canada.